 - Drive from Gaios to Mongonissi, searching for secluded beaches and coves as you go

-- Make a dinner at Vasilis restaurant in Longos – a best loved local eatery
+- Make dinner reservations at Vasilis restaurant in Longos – a best-loved local eatery

 - Sip Greek coffee by the sea as yachts sail into the harbour of Mongonissi

-- Hike to Tripitos Arch and catch a marvellous Mediterranean sunset
+- Hike Tripitos Arch and catch a marvelous Mediterranean sunset

 - Enjoy the pebbled beaches of Harami and Kanoni closed to Lakka